department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 5. Make sure this script gets loaded on the HTML page - preferably near the top of the document in the `<head>` tag.

-6. There are 2 ways that we can use web components depending on your requirements.

-    If you are not passing in functions, objects or arrays to a web component's properties, then you can use a web component from the Design System (identified by tags prefixed with `<va-*>`) like any other HTML element without having to import it.
+6. If you are not passing in functions, objects or arrays to a web component's properties, then you can use a web component from the Design System (identified by tags prefixed with `<va-*>`) like any other HTML element without having to import it.

     If you must pass in functions, objects or arrays to a web component's properties, you must use the web component bindings syntax:
     ```js